iamweswilson/personal-blog/content/articles/hoodhideaway.md

 ![Website](/img/hoodhideaway/exterior.jpg?nf_resize=fit&w=751&h=563)
 Back deck

 Once the hard part was done, and being someone who appreciates branding, I knew this cabin needed an identity.
 My goal was to create a mark that conveyed adventure and a sense of the outdoors that was simple and memorable.
-Lake on the bottom, mountain up top.
-We also have aspirations of getting another rental one day, so the logo was designed so the type and colors could be modified to create a related, yet unique design.
+Lake below, mountain above.
+We have aspirations of owning another rental in the future, so the logo was designed with the idea that the type and colors could be modified to create a related, yet unique design for the next one.

 ![Website](/img/hoodhideaway/welcome-book.png?nf_resize=fit&w=751&h=563)
 Custom wood welcome book that sits in the entry way